Unveiling the Secrets: Why are Humans Mosquito Magnets and How to Protect Yourself?

 Geographic expansion

-However, the protection against these diseases provided by colder climates is likely to change considerably over the next few decades: indeed, according to the Intergovernmental Panel on Climate Change, the increased risk of transmission of infectious diseases by vectors such as mosquitoes and ticks is one of the concrete consequences of climate change.
+However, the protection once morest these diseases provided by colder climates is likely to change considerably over the next few decades: indeed, according to the Intergovernmental Panel on Climate Change, the increased risk of transmission of infectious diseases by vectors such as mosquitoes and ticks is one of the concrete consequences of climate change.

 Warming will allow the geographical expansion of several of these vectors, in particular mosquitoes of the genus Aedesresponsible for the transmission of several dangerous arboviruses (dengue, chikungunya, yellow fever, Zika), mosquitoes of the genus Culex (virus du Nile), and also certain ticks, vectors of the bacterium responsible for Lyme disease.

-The significant increase in Lyme disease cases in Canada in recent years shows that these impacts of global warming are already beginning to be felt, and experts predict that climate change could also favor the emergence of transmitted diseases. by mosquito vectors of arboviruses (of the genus Aedes).
+The significant increase in Lyme disease cases in Canada in recent years shows that these impacts of global warming are already beginning to be felt, and experts predict that climate change might also favor the emergence of transmitted diseases. by mosquito vectors of arboviruses (of the genus Aedes).

-It is likely that this type of mosquito will be present in 197 countries by 2080, including Canada, which could cause the appearance of serious infectious diseases that were until now exclusively present in warmer countries.
+It is likely that this type of mosquito will be present in 197 countries by 2080, including Canada, which might cause the appearance of serious infectious diseases that were until now exclusively present in warmer countries.
 (1)

 Mosquito magnets